nixworks/public/news/2005/02/9/README.md

 ##### Canadian
 ### [ In Canada, former prime minister Jean Chrtien defends his government's actions in an inquiry into the misuse of government advertising and sponsorship funds. ](/news/2005/02/9/in-canada-former-prime-minister-jean-chretien-defends-his-government-s-actions-in-an-inquiry-into-the-misuse-of-government-advertising-and.md)
-_Context: Canadian, Prime Minister of Canada, Jean Chrtien_
+_Context: Jean Chrtien, Prime Minister of Canada, Canadian_

 ##### French parliament
 ### [ Parliament of France votes in favor of relaxing the 35-hour work week rules. ](/news/2005/02/9/parliament-of-france-votes-in-favor-of-relaxing-the-35-hour-work-week-rules.md)